How to Budget and Save Money on a Low Income

 Crisis Management for Low-Income Households

-Many people aim to build savings gradually, starting with small milestones and increasing over time as circumstances allow.
+Many people aim to build emergency savings gradually.
+Starting with small milestones may make the process more manageable.

-If financial hardship arises, support may be available through:
+If financial hardship arises, support may be available through services such as:

 - National Debt Helpline